-a) the holder of a licence under section 9 of the Central Bank Act 1971, b) a building society incorporated or deemed to be incorporated under the Building Societies Act 1989, or a body incorporated in a corresponding manner under the law of any other member State of the European Communities, c) a trustee savings bank within the meaning of the Trustees Savings Bank Act 1989, d) ACC Bank plc, e) An Post, or f) a person authorised in accordance with the European Communities (Licensing and Supervision of Credit Institutions) Regulations, 1992 (S.I.
-No. 395 of 1992) to carry on business in the State;
+- a) the holder of a licence under section 9 of the Central Bank Act 1971, - b) a building society incorporated or deemed to be incorporated under the Building Societies Act 1989, or a body incorporated in a corresponding manner under the law of any other member State of the European Communities, - a trustee savings bank within the meaning of the Trustees Savings Bank Act 1989, - d) An Post, or - e) a credit institution authorised in accordance with the European Union (Capital Requirements) Regulations 2014 (S.I.
+No. 158 of 2014) to carry on business in the State, or - f) a credit union registered as such under the Credit Union Act 1997.